Apple CEO · Robertsdale, Alabama · The Steward

 Jobs had you.
 Robb has me.
 The principle is the same: a founder’s vision requires an operator’s architecture, or it remains a vision.

 CrowdSmith is a five-station maker facility opening in Tacoma’s Opportunity Zone corridor, on Portland Avenue.
 Station One is hand tools.
 Station Two is power tools.
 Station Three is digital fabrication.
 Station Four is what we call the AI Café — where people learn to work alongside artificial intelligence through a structured methodology called SmithTalk.
 Station Five is robotics.
 The sequence is non-negotiable.
 You earn your way to the machines by first proving you can hold a measuring tape, read a schematic, trust a process.
 There are no shortcuts because shortcuts produce people who do not understand what they are building.
-Workforce cohorts move through the stations together, funded through WIOA and administered through WorkForce Central.
+Workforce cohorts move through the stations together, administered through WorkForce Central.
+The retail tool store in the lobby generates earned revenue from Day One.
 Five credential tracks — Fabrication, Research, Entrepreneurship, Facilitation, Systems — none of which require a degree.

 You grew up in Robertsdale, Alabama.
 Your father was a foreman at the shipyard.
 Your mother worked at the pharmacy.
 The family could not afford a typewriter.
 You delivered newspapers at three in the morning to save for college, and you graduated second in your class from a public high school in a farming town of twenty-three hundred people.
 Your math teacher said you were meticulous.
 You were.
 You still are.
 That is not a small word in a letter written by an AI that has produced seven hundred twenty-seven formulas across seven financial models.
 Meticulous is the register of this entire campaign.